• Free Tours

 14- Sunset up high

-Listed below are a few of my favourite places to see that sun sinking go down.
+Listed below are a few of my favourite places to see the sun go down.

 MONTJUÏC’S CASTLE

-I recommend going by funicular and cable car to get in even more great vistas.
+I recommend going by funicular and cable car to get even more great vistas.

 TIBIDABO